-- the consolidated financial statements for 2013, the half-year financial report for 2014 and the results of the financial audits, as well as the interim management reports; - the internal audit plan, internal audit activities carried out, the Group risk assessment activities, the status of the internal audit plan for 2015 and its results, as well as the structure and role of the Internal Audit Department; - the proposal to begin the process for choosing a new independent auditor for the 20162024 financial years one year early, providing its assistance to the Board of Statutory Auditors during the selection process.
+- the consolidated financial statements for 2015, the half-year financial report for 2016 and the results of the financial audits, as well as the interim management reports; - the internal audit plan, internal audit activities carried out, the Group risk assessment activities, the status of the internal audit plan for 2016 and its results, as well as the structure and role of the Compliance Department and the Internal Audit Department; - the proposal to re-inforce the internal control system by creating a Compliance Department, along with the proposal to appoint a Compliance and Internal Audit Officer.
+This also included providing support during the recruitment & selection phase for the officer role.

-All members of the Committee took part in the meetings held during the Financial Year.
-These meetings were also attended by the Head of Group Internal Audit in his role as Committee secretary.
+At Committee meetings held during the Financial Year committee members attended regularly, as did the Head of Group Internal Audit in his role as Committee Secretary, and the Compliance and Internal Audit Officer from 3 October 2016 onwards.